A 5k race was organized by Operation Half Pint at Faurot Park to raise money for their cause.

-The Half Pint, a smaller M1A2 Abrams Main Battle Tank variant, is produced in Lima, Ohio.
+LIMA, OH (WLIO) - The Half Pint, a smaller M1A2 Abrams Main Battle Tank variant, is produced in Lima, Ohio.
 Operation Half Pint is a group that aims to support the diligent workers at JSMC who produce the world's finest battle tanks and those who defend our freedom.
 To encourage military support, they are recognized for showcasing their tanks at public events, such as car shows and parades.
-At 9 AM today, the operation hosted a 5k race at Faurot Park to raise money for new equipment and to advance their mission.
+At 9:00 am Saturday, the operation hosted a 5k race at Faurot Park to raise money for new equipment and to advance their mission.

 Awards were presented to the top three finishers in each age group and the individual with the best patriotic outfit.
 Additionally, all participants received a complimentary t-shirt and medal.